-My note on finding a home in Japan (Living Japan #3: Mission Apartment) remains as the most-read post on this blog, so there must be many who had the same questions and struggles as I did.
-Hope that note helped you to some extent.
+My note on finding a home in Japan (Living Japan #3: Mission Apartment) remains as the most-read post on this blog, so there must be many of you who had the same questions and struggles as I did.
+Hope that note helped you.
 I’ll continue with the next steps: filling up the house and actually making it a home.

 1. Buying new electronics

 As I wrote in Living Japan #3, most apartments come without furniture.
-For regular apartments (non-UR), the common rooms come with an air conditioner (works as cooler and heater) and a set of stoves (single-stove electric type or two-stove gas type).
+For regular apartments (non-UR), rooms usually come with an air conditioner (works as cooler and heater) and a set of stoves (single-stove electric type or two-stove gas type).
 That is all.
 My first apartment didn’t even have those.
-Other essentials that are not provided are laundry machine and refrigerators.
+Other essentials like laundry machine and refrigerators are also not provided.
 Of course there are options to live without these essentials.

 I lived in my first apartment without an air conditioner.
 It didn’t make sense for me to waste at least USD 500 for a disposable electrical equipment for a temporary house (there are second-hand air-con, but I didn’t see those as a good idea either).
 My colleagues couldn’t believe I could survive the summer and winter without it.
-Well Japanese and non-Japanese people here hate the summer.
+Well everyone here (Japanese and non-Japanese alike) hate the summer.
 I admit it’s very hot and humid, but it’s bearable for me.
-In fact it’s the best season to live in, if only spring isn’t sabotaged by annual typhoon.
+In fact it’s the best season to live in, if only spring isn’t so erratic and windy.
 I survived summer by leaving the small ventilation windows open all day, all night.
 The winter, though, was tough.
 I managed to survive with a small electric heater, wearing layers, and warm house shoes.
 But I confess that it was a torture.
-Get yourself a proper heating because there’s no central heating in the country (due to its vulnerability to earthquake).
+Make sure to get yourself a proper heating because there’s no central heating in the country (due to its vulnerability to earthquake).

 I also recommend you to support smaller retails around your neighborhood.
 These local shops can be less dizzying and less impersonal.
-Matsuya Denki is one example, and you most likely can find one around your train station.
+Matsuya Denki is one example, and you may find one around your train station.

 Alternative way of living without a washing machine is using coin laundry if there is any near your house (search for コインランドリーkoin randori, yes that’s one example of the confusing use of katakana).
 Or, you can do as the Japanese city people do: bring all your dirty shirts and socks to the laundress.
 It DOES sound ridiculous, and it’s hard to believe that this habit is increasingly common even among average-income people.
 Of course, coin laundry and laundry are more expensive compared with getting a washing machine in the long run.